-This custom has been maintained since the Edo period (1603-1868), during which people traveled thousands of kilometers to pray in their favorite sanctuary, and when they obtained an omamori they could return to their homes with the protection of the gods now with them.
+This custom has been maintained since the Edo period (1603-1868).
+During that time, people traveled thousands of kilometers to pray in their favorite sanctuary.
+After they obtained an omamori, they could return to their homes with the protection of the gods now with them.

 After WW2, the government and places of a religious nature had to be separated.
 For this reason, today the shrines and temples are maintained mostly from donations, fees paid for ceremonies, and sales of omamori.
-Therefore, buying an omamori is also a way of thanking the sanctuary for existing and supporting the sanctuary to continue standing.
+Therefore, buying an omamori is also a way of thanking the sanctuary for existing.
+Moreover, you will be supporting the sanctuary to continue standing.